Southland Region: Local government

 Regional responsibilities are handled by the Southland Regional Council (Environment Southland).
-Three Territorial Authorities fall entirely within Southland.
+Three territorial authorities fall entirely within Southland.
 The Invercargill City Council governs Invercargill itself, together with some adjoining rural areas.
-Much of the remaining area of Southland, including all of Stewart Island/Rakiura, falls within the Southland District, which is administered by its own Council, also based in Invercargill.
-The Gore District Council administers the town of the same name and its rural hinterland.
-In 2001, three authorities (Invercargill City, Southland District and Gore District Councils) created the joint initiative agency Venture Southland which is the agency responsible for the region's economic and community development initiatives and tourism promotion.
+Much of the remaining area of Southland, including all of Stewart Island, falls within the Southland District, which is administered by its own Council, also based in Invercargill.
+The Gore District Council administers the Gore township and its rural hinterland.
+In 2001, the three authorities (Invercargill City, Southland District and Gore District Councils) created the joint initiative agency Venture Southland which is the agency responsible for the region's economic and community development initiatives and tourism promotion.

 National parks

 The region is home to two national parks: Fiordland National Park and Rakiura National Park.
 The former which covers 7,860 square kilometres; making it New Zealand's largest national park.
 Southland also includes Stewart Island, 85% of which is covered by Rakiura National Park.
 Both parks are administrated by the Department of Conservation.